 Another reason you want to be on directories is that they do pop up in organic search results.
 Just look your specialty up, and invariably two of those organic results will be directories.

-YouTube is the largest search engine used today to answer questions, and the third most visited site on the web.
+Why lawyers should use Youtube in their online marketing strategy?
+YouTube is the largest search engine used today to answer questions and the third most visited site on the web.
 We talked a little about question-answering and what it does to your search findability.
 YouTube is the even more engaging side of that coin.

 If you want to know how you can use Youtube to attract new personal injury cases – read our article about law firm video marketing